Charging smartphones at public USB charging stations in places like airports, hotels or the mall may leave travelers at risk for juice jacking.

 A brief history of juice jacking

-According to Security Intelligence, juice jacking was first identified as a public threat in 2011 at the DefCon conference.
-As part of the event, an experiment was performed to assess the feasibility of juice jacking as a cyber security threat.
+According to Security Intelligence, the concept was first identified as a public threat in 2011 at the DefCon conference.
+As part of the event, an experiment was performed to assess the feasibility of this as a cyber security threat.
 There was a kiosk that allowed people to charge their phones for free, however, when people plugged in their phones a warning popped up on their screen.
 This highlighted how inconspicuous this threat might be to unsuspecting individuals looking to charge up their devices.
 Since 2011, security researchers have been investigating juice jacking, and have found viable proof-of-concept examples.
 Some of these proof-of-concept examples have shown that passwords can be stolen from devices, or that malware can be loaded onto your phone while charging.

 Some public institutions have chosen to issue warnings about juice jacking – including the FBI, the LA County District Attorney’s Office and the Better Business Bureau.
 These warnings have advised travelers to take caution when plugging into public USB ports and have offered advice for protecting one’s devices from the threat of juice jacking.

 However, there is some criticism over these warnings.
 Tech Crunch has reported on the disparity between the threat warnings and actual evidence of juice jacking attacks.
 Additionally, many smartphones may prompt users to select if they would like to transfer data when they are plugged into a USB port.
 Security researchers have responded to the criticism highlighting the proof-of-concept experiments that have been done showing that the possibility of juice jacking does exist, even if the rate of actual juice jacking incidences is unknown.
 Despite the uncertainty to the level of threat posed by juice jacking, taking precautions against this threat follows the logic that it is better to be safe than sorry, especially where personal data privacy is concerned.
-Luckily, protecting one’s devices from juice jacking is relatively easy!
+Luckily, protecting one’s devices is relatively easy!

 How can I protect myself from juice jacking?